 More and more Americans are becoming familiar with integrative medicine.
 Studies have found that this blended approach to health care is safe and effective for several medical conditions.

 Although CAM therapies vary widely, several themes can be traced through them all:

-- The focus is on the whole person -- physical, emotional, social, and spiritual.
+- The focus is on the whole person, the physical, emotional, social, and spiritual.

-- Prevention of illness is a primary concern.
+- Prevention of illness is a primary goal.

 - Treatments are highly individualized.

 - Treatments are aimed at the causes of illness rather than at its symptoms.